Architect: DBVW Architects

 Glazing Contractor: Cherry Hill Glass Co.

-Product: Fireframes® Aluminum Series frames and Fireframes Designer Series doors with Pilkington Pyrostop® glass firewall
+Product: Fireframes® Aluminum Series frames and Fireframes Designer Series doors with Pilkington Pyrostop® fire-rated glass

 A key component of DBVW Architects’ plans to turn a historic jewelry factory into a high-tech facility for Johnson & Wales University physician assistant students was creating an open, vibrant atmosphere.
 The original building had tall ribbon windows, which transferred light across its wide floor plate.
 However, since the window sills were five feet above the floor, they restricted visibility.
 Building occupants were unable to see the city streets, and pedestrians could not see in.
 In addition, the existing structure’s opaque form held little visual stopping power at the street level.